laoyigrace/subject/doc/source/man/glanceregistry.rst

 SYNOPSIS
 ========

-glance-registry [options]
+subject-registry [options]

 DESCRIPTION
 ===========

-glance-registry is a server daemon that serves subject metadata through a REST-like API.
+subject-registry is a server daemon that serves subject metadata through a REST-like API.

 OPTIONS